upscale-project/sqed-generator/README.txt

     func7 = ..
   ...

-- make memory size a parameter
+- make memory size and instruction format a parameter

 - see 'inst_constraints' files, these depend on the ISA